-We are evaluating the use of paid advertising.
 We use the Council Advertising Network (CAN) to deliver advertising across our website and intranet.
 The CAN is a network of local authorities generating revenue from appropriately sourced advertising.

 Why we offer advertising on our website